Standard Deviation, Median, Variance, Calculate, Calculator & Software.

 Standard deviation = SQR{(N*p*(1-p)}

-where p is the probability of appearance and N represents the number of trials.
+where p is the probability of appearance and N represents the number of trials, SQR being the programming function of Square root or radical √.

-This web site offers great freeware to do a multitude of calculations on the topic of the Fundamental Formula of Gambling.
+This Web site offers great probability and statistics software to do a multitude of calculations on the topic of Fundamental Formula of Gambling.
+They are bundled in a scientific software collection known world over as Scientia.

 1) The Fundamental Formula of Gambling (FFG: number of trials from probability p and degree of certainty DC)